Lexi Love (drag performer): Personal life

 Barnes is a transgender woman and uses she/her pronouns.
 She is based in Louisville, Kentucky.
-Barnes was raised in Florence and previously performed within the Cincinnati metropolitan area for nearly a decade, and afterwards Barnes worked for Play Dance Bar in 2021.
+Barnes was raised in Florence, Kentucky, and previously performed in the Cincinnati metropolitan area for nearly a decade, and afterwards Barnes worked for the Play Dance Bar in Louisville in 2021.
 She survived a period of homelessness and drug addiction, mostly thanks to her drag family.

 During her appearance for the seventeenth season of RuPaul's Drag Race, Barnes disclosed in an interview about taking on a second mortgage for her garments.

-After various HIV resources from government websites attributing for the LGBTQ community were removed on January 22, 2025, Barnes called out the second Donald Trump administration through social media platform Instagram.
-She shared an infographic from the NOH8 campaign, revealing herself to be HIV positive, and utilized those funded programs from over ten years ago.
+After various HIV resources from government websites attributing for the LGBTQ community were removed on January 22, 2025, Barnes called out the second Donald Trump administration through Instagram.
+She shared an infographic from the NOH8 campaign, revealing herself to be HIV positive, and that she utilized a government funded HIV program for over ten years.

-Barnes soon announced her indefinite break from performing on April 27 through social media in order "to nurture my mental, physical, and emotional well-being."
-It was revealed she will be admitting herself to a rehabilitation clinic.
+Barnes announced her indefinite break from performing on April 27, 2025, through social media in order "to nurture my mental, physical, and emotional well-being".
+It was revealed she would be admitting herself to a rehabilitation clinic.
 Her manager subsequently clarified on May 10 that although Barnes had suffered with methamphetamine addiction in the past, "meth is not a factor here" and is simply for emotional therapy as well as "complete sobriety" from all other forms of drugs and alcohol.
-Barnes ended her time at the facility she attended on May 19, stating it was "short-lived due to some unforeseen circumstances."
+Barnes ended her time at the facility she attended on May 19, stating it was "short-lived due to some unforeseen circumstances".

+In April 2025, Barnes announced that she would be using the name "Clair", saying "Beyond Lexi.
+I'm stepping into the light as Clair – the woman I've always been, and am finally allowing myself to fully embrace."

-On June 18, 2025, Barnes got engaged with her partner Jay Groff, a trans man and vet tech.
+On June 18, 2025, Barnes got engaged to her partner Jay Groff, a trans man and vet tech.